 Jane Austen's House

-It was this house - 8 College Street - where Austen spent the last few weeks of her life, cared for by her sister.
-It is now a private house, but you can take tours of her former home up the road in Chawton, where she spent much of her life.
+It was at this house - 8 College Street - where Austen spent the last few weeks of her life, cared for by her sister.
+It's now a private dwelling, but you can take tours of her former home up the road in Chawton, where she spent much of her life.